Mandevilla Plant Indoor Care, Propagation and Common Problems with Solutions

 Light Requirements

-Mandevilla Plant grows best in bright light with some 6-8 hours of direct sunlight to promote flowering.
+Mandevilla Plant grows best in bright light with 6-8 hours of direct sunlight to promote flowering.
 A spot infront of a brightly-lit window with some morning or late afternoon sunlight is ideal for this plant.

 Regularly turn the pot to ensure the Mandevilla Vine receives adequate light on all sides to promote even growth and prevent the plant from getting leggy.